Why diversification is a big challenge for business owners

 A diversification plan requires analysis of every consideration, from an individual’s spending habits and family commitments to retirement provision.
 The solution will often involve not just investments but insurance, such as key person risk and illness cover.

-The asset mix for entrepreneurs will in many cases be different from those of other investors.
+The asset mix for entrepreneurs will in many cases differ from those of other investors.
 They need to take into account a business, which is typically the owner’s largest asset.
 They should consider the prospect of a future sale of all or part of the business, which can influence tax, succession and inheritance planning.